Aayush-Bhusari/sql-data-warehouse-project/README.md

 ## Overview

-Two source systems, CRM and ERP, provide raw CSV data that is ingested, cleaned, and transformed into a structured data model.
-The final output is a set of dimension and fact tables that power the dashboard below.
+Two source systems, CRM and ERP, provide raw CSV data across 6 source tables and over 115,000 raw records.
+The data is ingested, cleaned, and transformed into a structured data model.
+The final fact table contains 79,177 sales transactions spanning from 2010 to 2014, linked to 18,484 unique customers across 6 countries and 295 active products across 3 categories.

 ---